 Note: I faced some latency issues in the wireless connection.
 So, I recommend you try the “Connect via USB” option.
 Though, If you want to connect wirelessly then both iPhone/iPad and Windows PC should be on the same WiFi network.

 1. First, Install iVCam Webcam App on your iPhone from App Store.
 Open App, and give it all the required camera and microphone permission.

 For USB Method – Install the latest version of iTunes on your Windows PC.
 And, connect your iPhone/iPad with a USB Cable.
 (Make sure the Apple device driver is successfully installed and the Apple Application support service is enabled.
 And, keep iTunes App opened.)

-3. That’s it, open the iVCam App on both, Windows and iOS devices.
-Navcam will automatically detect and connect your iPhone/iPad as a webcam.
+3. That’s it, open the iVCam App on both, Windows and iOS devices. iVcam iOS App will automatically detect and find iVCam on your PC.
+Tap on Play Icon to connect.

 You will be able to see webcam preview on both PC and smartphone simultaneously.
 Even, you can even switch the camera from front to rear or vice-versa.

 Note: For the wireless method, you don’t need to download iTunes.
-Just make sure PC and iPhone are on the same WiFi network.
+Just make sure the PC and iPhone are on the same WiFi network.
 And, App will show you “Found iVCam on PC”.
 Just tap on the play icon to connect.

 By tapping on settings (gear icon), you will be able to configure Video Size, Orientation, Frame rate, and Encoder Quality.
 You can access the same settings page in Windows iVCam App.
 Click on the menu icon from the bottom right corner, and click on settings.

 Use a Smartphone as a microphone.

 Yes with Webcam, you can also use your smartphone’s inbuilt mic as a PC microphone.
-But, for that, you have to install a Virtual Sound Card software.
-And, pro version cost $19.95.
+But, for that, you have to install Virtual Sound Card software.
+And, the pro version cost $19.95.
 At this price, you can get a decent microphone.
 So, it’s not worth trying it.
 Though, If you still want to try, then you can download the e2eSoft VSC trial version.